-Students and staff members are responsible for good behavior on the Corporation's computers/network and the Internet just as they are in classrooms, school hallways, and other school premises and school sponsored events.
-Communications on the Internet are often public in nature.
+Students and staff members are responsible for good behavior on the Corporation's computers/network and Educational Technology just as they are in classrooms, school hallways, and other school premises and school sponsored events.
+Communications on Educational Technology are often public in nature.
 General school rules for behavior and communication apply.
-The Corporation does not sanction any use of the Internet that is not authorized by or conducted strictly in compliance with this policy and its accompanying guidelines.
+The Corporation does not sanction any use of Education Technology that is not authorized by or conducted strictly in compliance with this policy and its accompanying guidelines.

 Users who disregard this policy and its accompanying guidelines may have their use privileges suspended or revoked, and disciplinary action taken against them.
-Users granted access to the Internet through the Corporation's computers assume personal responsibility and liability, both civil and criminal, for uses of the Internet not authorized by this Board policy and its accompanying guidelines.
+Users of the Corporation's Education Technology are personally responsible and liable both civilly and criminally, for uses of Education Technology not authorized by this Corporation Policy and its accompanying guidelines.

-The Board designates the Superintendent or designee as the administrator responsible for initiating, implementing, and enforcing this policy and its accompanying guidelines as they apply to students' use of the Network.
+The School Board designates the Superintendent or designee as the administrator(s) responsible for initiating, implementing, and enforcing this policy and its accompanying guidelines as they apply to students' use of the Corporation's Education Technology.

+''' This policy shall be posted on the Corporation's website.

 P.L.
 106-554 (2000), Children's Internet Protection Act

 47 U.S.C.
 254(h), (1), Communications Act of 1934, as amended (2003)

 18 U.S.C.
 1460

 18 U.S.C.
 2246

 18 U.S.C.
 2256

 20 U.S.C.
 6801 et seq., Part F, Elementary and Secondary Education Act of 1965, as amended (2003)

 20 U.S.C.
 6777, 9134 (2003)

-76 F.R.
-56295, 56303

-Revised 5/10/10 Revised 2/13/12

-© NEOLA 2011
+47 CFR 54.500 - 54.523 '''